Mohammed-AlZahrani/pdsnd_github/README.md

 ### Description
-bikeshare project is a program that filter data from three states, Chicage , New york city and Washington DC by user inputs to check statistics informations that let the user understand what is the data can explain so user can take the better decisions.
+bikeshare project is a program that filter data from three states, Chicage , New york city and Washington DC by user inputs to check statistics informations that let the user understand what is the data can explain so user can take the better decisions that increase the businesses.

 ### Files used
 bikeshare.py